 I dropped the map and bent down to pick it up.
 The music coming from inside the bar was very loud so I decided to go in.
 I walked straight up to the barman and ordered a Budweiser.
 There’s something about a DJ spinning records that has always fascinated me, to this day I can sit alone anywhere in the world and listen to a good DJ and never feel the need for social contact.
 I decided at some point this God-given gift was to keep me safe and out of trouble.
 It gives me a sense of contentment that most people struggle to find in day-to-day life, foolish people who put their faith in loving someone else.
 But not me…I have put all my faith in music.

 “Do you believe in God?
 I was watching you from the DJ box.
 You were enjoying my set.
 Do you believe in him?”
 I didn’t answer.
 “Have I offended you?
 Maybe you think I should get back up there and just spin tracks.
 Do you live in Chicago?”

 “I’m a tenor,” I confided clearing my throat and immediately started to sing Che Gelida Manina from La Boheme.
 I sang in a voice I’d never heard before, hitting notes I never dreamed I could hit.
 When I’d finished we stood comfortable in our quiet time, much like lovers setting up house for the first time somewhere in a big city.
 He broke the silence with his strong Chicagoan accent.

 He finished his Budweiser, turned to leave, and stopped at the gates.
 “A God that can dance?
-Good on you, good-on-you.
-At least you’ve got something to hold tight, most don’t.”
+Good on you, good on you.
+At least you’ve got something to hold tight to…most don’t.”
 He did a little foxtrot and shut the gates.

 “What’s that playing?”
 I asked.
 “That music, I recognise it.”